 According to the fine print on the InsureMyTesla support page, Tesla and Liberty Mutual are not affiliated companies.
-So unless a driver (or their leasing company) allows it, their telematics information will not be used by insurers (for now at least).
+So unless a driver (or their leasing company) allows it, insurers will not use their telematics information (for now at least).

 While insurers may not have access, there is still quite a list of entities that do.
-Providing data to law enforcement, for instance, may likely lead to unpleasantly surprised drivers when their previously private vehicle usage is taken and used against them.
+Take law enforcement for instance.
+Drivers may have an unpleasant surprise if their previously private vehicle usage ends up used against them.

-So, while there is a logic behind why Tesla thinks it can offer more affordable insurance, have they accomplished that goal with their new offering?
+So, while a logic behind why Tesla thinks it can offer more affordable insurance exists, have they accomplished that goal with their new offering?
 From the feedback found so far, it appears they still have some way to go.
 While a few found more affordable prices, many more reviews indicate that the prices offered were generally no better, and sometimes far worse than the prices of a regular policy via other insurers.

 One reason for this disconnect between Tesla’s goal and the current state of affairs may be that data has not yet caught up with reality.
-There is certainly a logic behind InsureMyTesla’s offering and its promise of savings.
-While it may presently be more scam than savings, we’ll hold out hope that Tesla can improve their offering in the future.
+There is certainly logic behind InsureMyTesla’s offering and its promise of savings.
+While it may presently be more scam than savings, we hold out hope that Tesla can improve its offering in the future.